GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/preprocflat.rst

 a spectrum plot will show up.
 Notice the big jump around 5100 Angstrom.
 That location is where two CCDs meet.
 That jump is due to difference in quantum efficiency.
 Clearly, we would not want to use this flat as a flat field.
-It will do fine as a *trace reference*.
+It will do fine as a *trace reference* however.

 ::